holzachr/sanremo-linux/README.md

 4) Acknowledge the ASIC's pending interrupt flags by writing the read values back to iobase + 0x18, iobase + 0x02 and 0x0FFF to 0x1A.

+## DMA transfers

+Usually, the PCnet is a supreme busmaster on it's PCI bus.
+The ASIC gracefully picks up busmastering requests from the PCnet, and translates them into Micro Channel DMA requests using the PREEMPT#, ARB/GNT# lines, along with DMA slave arbitration.
+All DMA handling is invisible to the user or driver.
+Reserving a DMA arb level in the Reference Disk configuration is just for allocating the ressource for the ASIC, and avoiding conflicts with other installed cards.

 ## Accessing the VPD area

 In the AIX / RS/6000 world, each adapter must provide a storage area where the so called